 - Candidates must also demonstrate commitment to, experience with and understanding of family medicine.

 - Candidates must have a passing grade on all clinical clerkships completed in the third year of medical school.

-- Candidates must be no greater than three years post graduation from medical school.
+- Candidates must be no greater than two years post graduation from medical school.

 - Candidates must pass both Step 1 and Step 2 of the USMLE or Level 1 and Level 2 of the COMLEX.
 Candidates must pass each Step within the first two attempts.
 Enrollment in the program requires passing both USMLE Step 2 Clinical Knowledge and Step 2 Clinical Skills, or COMLEX Level 2 and Physical Exam to obtain a training license in New Hampshire.

 - Candidates must submit at least three letters of reference with their applications to the program, one of which should be from a family physician.

 First-year residency program positions are filled through the National Resident Matching Program (NRMP).
 For information about NRMP, contact the dean of your school or write to: